This is now in your Top Picks!

 spice-souk-shopping-02-dtcm

 Visit the Spice Souk and experience a true Arabian marketplace full of heady aromas.
 The souk has a wheelchair ramp from the street to the sidewalk, and smooth flat pathways between shops.
-Most of the shops have basic access features like ramped access, wide doors, and plenty of space to navigate between displays.
+Most of the shops have basic access features like ramped access, wide doors and plenty of space to navigate between displays.
 However, quite a few have steps, though there is always someone to ask for help if needed.
 Please note that there is no accessible toilet nearby.

 14